 THE

-LLM Finetuning Terminology
+LLM Fine-tuning Terminology

 Parameter-Efficient Fine-Tuning (PEFT)

-Let’s take a simple example.
-Imagine we have already trained an LLM model and for simplicity, let’s assume there’s only one weight matrix (𝑊) in the model.
-You enter some input text, the model converts it to tokens, then to embeddings, perform some computation and generates an output.
-When a new specialized data is presented, we can train this model further (called fine-tuning) on this new data hoping that the LLM will learn the medical knowledge.
 However, there’s an issue: What if the model starts to overwrite its existing knowledge with the new information, potentially forgetting how to perform general tasks it was originally trained for?
 For example, while training the model to become an expert in medical knowledge, what if it starts forgetting how to understand and perform non-medical tasks?
-Afterall, a good doctor should have knowledge of the rest of the world too.
+After all, a good doctor should have knowledge of the rest of the world too.
 This issue is called catastrophic forgetting.

 The solution here is PEFT: It addresses this problem by freezing most of the pre-trained model and training only a small number of additional or selected parameters, which makes fine-tuning cheaper and can reduce the risk of overwriting the model’s existing behavior.
 Here’s how it works: